SamuelCasellas/Bodifi-Rock-Map/README.md

     - Churches
     - Restaurants?

-3. Facts about the general area or hiding spot
+3. ~~Facts about the general area or hiding spot~~
     - ~~historical~~
     - ~~events currently being held (like a parade where theres food)~~ (THIS WILL NEED TO BE SEARCHED SEPARATELY)
     - ~~Altitude (which parts are hilly)~~

-4. (The rock WONT be hiding)
+4. (The rock WONT be hiding JUST KEEP IN MIND, NOTHING TO DO HERE)
     - Farms (Just keep in mind)
     - Homes (Just keep in mind)
     - Any Private Property (The Bodifi Rock will not be hidden within 50ft of any commercial building or residence.)